Dr. Robert Dunham, Director of Bands

 Conductor, Wind Symphony

-Dan Haddad serves as the Associate Director of Bands and the Director of Athletic Bands overseeing the Southern Pride Marching Band and the Wind Symphony, as well as teaching marching band techniques.
+Dr. Daniel Haddad serves as the Associate Director of Bands and the Director of Athletic Bands at Georgia Southern University where he directs the Southern Pride Marching Band and the Wind Symphony, as well as teaching marching band techniques.

-He received his PhD in Curriculum and Instruction with an emphasis in music education and wind conducting from Kansas State University, received his Master of Arts with an emphasis in music education and instrumental conducting from Florida Atlantic University, and received his Bachelor’s of Music Education and Bachelor’s of Arts in percussion performance from the University of Washington
+He received his PhD in Curriculum and Instruction with an emphasis in music education and wind conducting from Kansas State University, received his Master of Arts with an emphasis in music education and instrumental conducting from Florida Atlantic University, and received his Bachelor’s of Music Education and Bachelor’s of Arts in percussion performance from the University of Washington.
+In addition, he spent seven years as the Director of Bands at Cheyenne High School in North Las Vegas, Nevada where his groups traveled and performed at a high level throughout the United States.

 Dr. Tim Kintzinger, Assistant Director of Bands